Speaker Verification with Speech-Aware LLMs: Evaluation and Augmentation: Methods

 \subsubsection{Speaker-aware LLMs training and evaluation}

 \textbf{Training:} All the proposed speaker-aware models are trained for 50 epochs on VoxCeleb2-dev, using a batch size of 64, a learning rate of $10^{-4}$ for all trainable parts, using VoxCeleb2-test as a validation set, on a single Nvidia A100 80Gb GPU.
 The models are trained for next token prediction, to predict either '\texttt{Yes}' or '\texttt{No}', using batches composed of half target pairs and half non-target pairs.
 The model with the best validation EER across epochs is kept.
-The training and testing code for those models is available at this address\footnote{github link will be available upon publication.}.
+The training and testing code for those models is available at this address\footnote{\url{https://github.com/thomasthebaud/ASV-with-SpeechLLMs}}.

 \textbf{Evaluation:} We evaluate our speaker-augmented models using the log-likelihood scoring protocol from Section~\ref{sec:score_log}, where the verification score is the log-likelihood ratio (LLR) between the \texttt{Yes} and \texttt{No} tokens, and present the results for the 3 evaluation split of VoxCeleb1.